Case Study: Designing Business Card that Rocks!

 The Simple Pass-off

-Austin Walsh photography (Image Source: Whiskey Design)
+Austin Walsh photography

 Confident Branding

-Notice fuzzy or embossed logos will stand out tremendously.
+Notice how fuzzy or embossed logos stand out tremendously.
 Similarly, adding holographic or shiny techniques over your logo gives your company a futuristic look.
 Every sleek businessman wants their cards to shine, and this is one great technique.

-confident branding (Image Source: Card Gala)
+confident branding

-On a similar note you may create a letter branding or icon theme.
+On a similar note, you may create a letter branding or icon theme.
 This could be the first letter of your company or possibly a similar logo, such as Exxon’s logo.
-Regardless the point is to repeat and create the illusion of a dynamic pattern.
+Regardless, the point is to repeat and create the illusion of a dynamic pattern.
 Small hole punches or background imagery will fit the bill perfectly.

-In spite of how you approach branding, you should consider the outcome important towards marketing.
+In spite of how you approach branding, you should consider the outcome important for marketing.
 A company icon or logo will generally supplement a longer title since the symbolism is easier to recognize.
 If you are truly lacking space on your card, try fitting something into the back side or even a light shading of background textures.
 Some very creative designers have showcased these exact techniques with precision and great imagination.

 Highlights of Typography

 I can’t even begin to imagine how many cards offer poor-quality optics when comparing text.
 There have been many examples where background and text color barely contrast and almost blend together – quite a costly mistake.
-When clientele or possible leads become frustrated, they’ll eventually give up, or best case scenario: google your brand and hopefully find a means of contact.
+When clientele or possible leads become frustrated, they’ll eventually give up, or best-case scenario: Google your brand and hopefully find a means of contact.

-highlights of typography (Image Source: Card Gala)
+highlights of typography

 Highlight different sections and see if you can draw attention to portions of your cards.
 The attentive bunch will pick up on simple techniques such as attracting eyes to your company’s website or personal e-mail address.
-No matter what your objectives as a businessman, any new lead is always a great possibility for prosperous growth.
+No matter what your objectives as a businessman are, any new lead is always a great possibility for prosperous growth.

 Clever Puns & Symbology